pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

-This concludes the class (constructs any missing accessor methods etc.), and could potentially be made automatic, but as I said, `FP::Struct` is experimental anyway at this point, so I don't care.
+This concludes the class (constructs any missing accessor methods etc.), and could potentially be made automatic, but as I said, `FP::Struct` is experimental at this point, so I don't care.

     PFLANZE::Node::constructors->import;

-This imports the `Node` and `Node_` functions, which are nicer to use and read constructors for the class.
-Functional languages generally follow a convention of using uppercase initials for type names, and lowercase initials for everything else, which makes it unambiguous what constructs values.
-It's also nice to have `Node` as a function instead of having to write `new Node` since the former can be passed as a reference easily, as in something like `->map(\&Node)` (as can be seen further down in the script, and yes, the `map` here passes 3 arguments to the function, and should probably be named something else).
+This imports the `Node` and `Node_` functions, which are nicer to use and read constructors for the class (`Node` takes positional parameters, `Node_` keyword => value pairs).
+Functional languages generally follow a convention of using uppercase initials for constructors (and for type names), and lowercase initials for everything else, which makes it unambiguous which function calls are to constructors.
+Perl doesn't enforce that but I'm generally following the same.
+It's nice to have `Node` as a function instead of having to write `new Node` since the former can be passed as a reference easily, as in something like `->map(\&Node)` (as can be seen further down in the script, and yes, the `map` method here passes 3 arguments to the function, and should probably be named something else).

-The algorithm is simple in that from each node's value, the sum of all nodes' values has to be subtracted.
+The algorithm is simple in that from each node's value, the sum of all the nodes' values has to be subtracted.
 Thus first walk over the tree building the sum, then walk agan to create the nodes with the new values.
 I've added a method `map` to the `Node` class (really `PFLANZE::Node`, but I'm shortening it in my talking to the last